PredatH0r/ChanSort/readme.md

 Always select "none / other / all" and never your cable TV provider or something like "Astra 19.2E list" and blindscan.

 **Panasonic**
-Viera models with an svl.bin or svl.db channel list (most models since 2011)
+Most Viera models since 2011 with a channel list formats
+- svl.bin
+- svl.db

 **Sony**
-Android-TVs "sdb.xml" files using formats "FormateVer" 1.1.0 and KDL 2012/2014 files using "FormatVer" 1.0.0, 1.1.0 and 1.2.0
+- Android-TVs "sdb.xml" files using format "FormateVer" 1.1.0
+- KDL 2012/2014 "sdb.xml" files using "FormatVer" 1.0.0, 1.1.0 and 1.2.0

 **Philips**
 Philips uses countless incompatible file formats for various TV models.